OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/develop/query.md

 ## 3. Filters Universal Filtering Conditions

-In enterprise-level business systems, complex filtering conditions frequently arise, such as professional users customizing search criteria on the client-side or the server-side controlling data access scope based on business attributes.
-These scenarios require the system to support dynamically combined filtering conditions.
+In enterprise-level business systems, composite filtering conditions are often encountered.
+For example, professional users may filter data on the client side using custom search conditions, and the server side may control data access scopes based on business attributes.
+These scenarios require the system to support dynamically composed filtering conditions.

-OpenMeta encapsulates common data transformation and comparison functions within a Filters object, facilitating the transmission and manipulation of filtering conditions in the code.
-It supports structured and semantic query parameters through JSON parsing and ANTLR syntax parsing.
+OpenMeta supports this by defining `Filters` objects, which encapsulate common data transformation and comparison functions.
+These Filters objects are used to pass and manipulate filtering conditions in the code.

 ### 3.1 Structured Query Filters

 Structured Filters are categorized into Unit, Tree, and Empty types, corresponding to the smallest query unit, query structure tree, and empty condition, respectively.
-All query conditions are expressed using infix expressions.
+All query conditions are expressed using infix notation.
 Clients can pass parameters as either a single string or a list of strings; if in string format, server-side programs deserialize the string into a Filters object, and if a list of strings, directly invoke Filters parsing function.

 - **Smallest Query Unit:** The smallest query unit, `FilterUnit`, is structured as `[field, operator, value]`, such as querying users named `Tom`: `["name", "=", "Tom"]`.
 The `operator` in `FilterUnit` is case-insensitive.
 For a list of supported operators, see the Comparison Operators section.